Knitting vs Crochet: Which is Easier? Which is Better?

 Knit fabric has a very different structure than crocheted fabric.
 Knitting makes a “V” shape in the most basic form and it tends to be more woven instead of knotted.
 Generally speaking, the main stitches used in knitting are the knit and the purl stitches.
 That being said, there are a huge number of knit stitches that you can make based on those foundational stitches.

-Knitters hold needles in both hands as well as the yarn in one of their hands.
+Knitters hold needles (straight or circular knitting needles) in both hands as well as the yarn in one of their hands.
 There are a number of styles of knitting so which hand you hold the yarn in depends on the style of knitting you use.
 For example, knitters can knit in some of the following styles.

 Styles of Knitting: